 Over 65% of people with learning disabilities or severe mental health conditions want to work.

 2010-11 was the last year of the NIS indicators and the Social Care and Mental Health indicators were replaced by the Adult Social Care Outcomes Framework for 2011-12 onwards.
-NI146 and NI150 appear in the new framework, although there are some small changes to the definitions.
+NI146 and NI150 appear in the new framework as Indicators 1E and 1F, although there are some changes to the definitions.